TheWisp/LeRobot-Remote/README.md

 Follow the [HuggingFace Lekiwi tutorial](https://huggingface.co/docs/lerobot/lekiwi) to set up the remote Lekiwi host in the Raspberry Pi environment.
 Note that you can skip the calibration step from the tutorial for now, because we are using a different robot type and robot ID, and we will calibrate the robot upon the first run.

 4. Build and run the app
-Open the iOS project in this repository using XCode, choose the target iPhone and run the app.
-You may need to enable developer mode and trust the computer first.
-The configuration needs to be changed to match your local Raspberry Pi setup.
+Open the iOS project in this repository using XCode.
+Then, change the network configuration to match your local Raspberry Pi setup.
 By default, this is the IP of `raspberripi.local`.
 You can find the IP with the following command:

 ```
 ssh raspberrypi.local hostname -I